-FBI and CISA recommend network defenders apply the following mitigations to limit potential adversarial use of common system and network discovery techniques and to reduce the risk of compromise by Royal ransomware.
-These mitigations follow CISA's Cybersecurity Performance Goals (CPGs), which provide a minimum set of practices and protections that are informed by the most common and impactful threats, tactics, techniques, and procedures, and which yield goals that all organizations across critical infrastructure sectors should implement:
+FBI and CISA recommend network defenders apply the following mitigations to limit potential adversarial use of common system and network discovery techniques, and to reduce the risk of compromise by Royal ransomware.
+These mitigations follow CISA's Cybersecurity Performance Goals (CPGs), which provide a minimum set of practices and protections that are informed by the most common and impactful threats, TTPs, and yield goals that all organizations across critical infrastructure sectors should implement.